Understanding how to choose the right camera lens can be overwhelming, given the variety of lenses and models available.

 See also: Best Fuji Lens for Travel Photography

 Here’s what I recommend:

 - For full-frame photographers: A 24-120mm zoom lens with an f/4 maximum aperture.

 - For APS-C photographers: A zoom lens in the 16-80mm range, also with an f/4 maximum aperture.

 Sport and Wildlife Photography

-If you’re an APS-C or full-frame sports shooter, a fast 70-200mm zoom will do the trick.
+A fast 70-200mm zoom will do the trick if you’re an APS-C or full-frame sports shooter.
 Wildlife photographers, on the other hand, will appreciate something longer: 300mm at the widest, with 400mm, 500mm, or even 600mm offering better reach.